10 Foods You Should Make from Scratch to Save Money

 Food often takes up one of the largest portions of the budget, so it’s a great area to try to save money!
 Over the past few years, I’ve been analyzing what we buy at the store and comparing prices to see what I should be making myself.

-While almost everything is cheaper to make at home, time is limited, so I only make things myself if it’s healthier, easy to fit into my schedule, and saves a significant amount of money.
+While almost everything is cheaper to make at home, time is limited, so I only make things myself if it’s healthier, easy to fit into a busy schedule, and saves money.
 These are my favorite foods to make myself plus a few you don’t need to waste your time making.

 1. Granola